 It was on 20 January 1664 that Zrínyi Miklós launched his famous Winter Campaign.
-Zrínyi in Croatian is called: Nikola Subic Zrinski.
+Zrínyi in Croatian is called: Nikola Zrinski.
 Please, note that I use the Oriental name order for Hungarians where family names come first; as Zrínyi was Hungarian-Croatian, now I take the liberty of using the Hungarian version.

 Let us learn more about this war that is still being taught in every proper military university in the world.
 The ultimate goal of this sudden campaign was to trigger a grand war that would liberate Hungary and Croatia for good.
 The plan was to cut off the Ottomans’ logistic lines leading to Kanizsa castle, a key fort in Turk’s hands.
-Then, the arriving German and French reinforcement could join the Hungarian-Croatian army and began their advance.
+Then, the arriving German and French reinforcements could join the Hungarian-Croatian army and begin their advance.
 It was a shame that the whole plan was against the Habsburgs’ imperial interests and was sabotaged.
 Yet, the Winter Campaign is such a military deed that deserves our attention.

 The political environment before 1664

 Prince Rákóczi György II of Transylvania had led his disastrous campaign to Poland in 1657 and because of his strong insistence on his throne of Transylvania, the Sublime Porte had led several revenging campaigns into Transylvania.
 Read more about these events here: